smatechnologies/ibm-i-agent-docs/docs/restricted-mode/multi-step-screens.md

 - **JOBLOG: Write to job log: Y/N**: The script driver program always writes script execution messages to the LSAM Multi-Step Job log file.
 The entries in this file may be viewed using the LSAM sub-menu 5, option 6.
 Set this parameter to "Y" = yes to tell the script driver program to also write the log entries as messages added to the IBM i job log report.
   - It is often easiest to diagnose script failures when the job log contains the script execution entries before and after other IBM i system messages.
 However, IBM i job attributes, job description settings and system values also govern which messages are retained in the job log report.
   - Use a verbose IBM i job logging setting such as LOG(4 00 *SECLVL) to be sure that all script messages will remain part of the job log report.
+    - The LOG( ) settings can be controlled by the Additional Job Information tab of an OpCon job master record, or by the SBMJOB command LOG( ) when submitting a test job, or by executing a CHGJOB command using the LOG( ) parameter before directly executing the STRMLTJOB command.
   - The script driver includes in the log entries and messages a marker as any new Step Label is encountered.
 - **ENV: Environment name**: This command parameter supports special-purpose internal operations.
 Normally the value of this parameter should be left set to *DEFAULT, indicating that the LSAM environment supporting the script execution is defined by LSAM command actions that depend on the PRDLIB attribute of the STRMLTJOB command.
 - **GPL: LSAM General Purpose Library**: This command parameter supports special-purpose internal operations.
 Normally the value of this parameter should be left set to *DEFAULT, indicating that the SMAGPL library where the LSAM environment is defined will be managed by the PRDLIB attribute of the STRMLTJOB command.
   - Many LSAM utility commands located in the SMAGPL library, like STRMLTJOB, have their PRDLIB command attribute set to match the name of the SMAGPL library where the command is located.
 The PRDLIB value then controls a temporary change to the job's library list, if that is necessary, so that all objects and files required for script execution will be available to the job.
 This command parameter supports special-purpose internal operations.
-Normally the value of this parameter should be left set to *DEFAULT, indicating that the LSAM environment supporting the script execution is defined by the script job's library list.
+Normally the value of this parameter should be left set to \*DEFAULT, indicating that the LSAM environment supporting the script execution is defined by the script job's library list.

 ## Maintain Multi-Step Job Scripts